wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

 Elasticsearch configuration
 ---------------------------

 After the installation of Elasticsearch, some steps must be done manually in order to finish the configuration.
-Choose either single-node or multi-node tab depending on the kind of installation used:
+Choose either single-node or multi-node tab depending on the type of installation used:

 .. tabs::